davidbebb/cv/README.md

 ### Software design and development

-Heavily involved in the design and implimentation of a series of highly modular RESTful APIs, interfaceing with mobile, desktop and embedded clients to deliver the <em>Healthera</em> medicine system.
+Heavily involved in the design and implementation of a series of highly modular RESTful APIs, interfacing with mobile, desktop and embedded clients to deliver the <em>Healthera</em> medicine system.

 Designed and implemented user interface tool chain on Raspberry Pi, to provide seamless and robust hardware input integration for a graphical client application.